 Adam and Abraham Wood were most likely brothers who were in the brewery business as early as 1845 in Pittsburgh, Pennsylvania.
 Harris’s 1847 General Business Directory of the cities of Pittsburgh & Allegheny lists Abraham Wood as a brewer at the corner of Spring and Carson while Adam Wood was listed as a brewer located at Harrison and Liberty.

-They were both born in England, Abraham about 1817, and Adam around 1812 according to the 1850 United States Federal Census which also listed them as brewers.
+They were both born in England, Adam around 1812 and Abraham around 1817 according to the 1850 United States Federal Census which also listed them as brewers.
 That same year, the two partnered as A. & A. Wood at the same Harrison and Liberty Street address as Adam Wood.
 An 1850 Fahnestock’s Pittsburgh Directory advertisement that year reads, “A. & A. Wood, Brewers of Ale, Porter & Brown Stout, and Dealer in Malt & Hops.
 Corner of Harrison and Liberty Streets, Pittsburgh, Pa.”

 Primary Image: The A Wood porter bottle imaged by the FOHBC Virtual Museum midwest studio by Alan DeMaison.

 Support: Reference to Soda & Beer Bottles of North America, Tod von Mechow